ldv-klever/klever/docs/reqs.rst

   * `pytz <http://pythonhosted.org/pytz/>`_.

     .. note:: The corresponding openSUSE RPM package is likely broken since it couldn't be updated properly.
-              Please, uninstall it and the *pytz* python package and install the latest version of *pytz*.
+              Please, uninstall it and install the latest version of *pytz*.

   * `mysqlclient <https://github.com/PyMySQL/mysqlclient-python>`_ (requires Python and MySQL development headers and libraries).